 In fact, optical fibres can be placed on many different targets at once, optimising the telescope’s light-gathering power.

-We spoke to David Malin to get an idea of what it was like working on the AAT in those early days, and the kind of scientific work he was involved in.
+We spoke to David Malin about astronomy in Australia, what it was like working on the AAT in those early days, and the kind of scientific work he was involved in.

 The Anglo Australian Telescope was the first big telescope to be properly computerised.

 It was designed in the late 1960s and the first computers were quite straightforward and simple, but this made a huge difference to the way the telescope was operated.